houseofcat/turbocookedrabbit/README.md

  * Erlang v23.0
  * Streadway/Amqp v1.0.0

+### Started Semantic Versioning

+ * Separate go.mods.
+ * Separate pkgs.

+All legacy work will be done with a new module `/v1/pkg/***`.
+All v2 work will be done with a new module `/v2/pkg/tcr`.

+Apologies for all the confusion but if I don't do this, apparently I couldn't use the v2.0.0 tagging system and allow people to `@upgrade`.
+This is a stupid design choice by the `Go Modules` and was irrevocably harder to get VSCode to understand what the hell I was trying to do and therefore, not shit it's pants.

+Root `go.mod` is there, not even sure if it is needed.
+It does indicate the golang lang version and the module currently in active development.
+My users may have to change import dependency paths.
+That's my fault because I was thinking like a totally normal human v2 > v1.x.x and so nobody was able to upgrade without manual intervention.
+This notice is now in conjunction with the breaking API change notice.

 ### Breaking Change Notice (v1.x.x -> v2.0.0)
 Decided to opt-in for a near total rewrite.
 Simpler.
 Cleaner.
 Easier to use.
 The AutoPublish is now using PublishWithConfirmation and so what I now try to emulate is "At Least Once" style of delivery.